 Here are some of the most important human capital planning process steps.

 1. Understand how human capital relates to other business goals

 Human capital cannot be separated from overall company objectives, as human capital is meant to support the business goals and execute strategies.
-If the yearly company review rolls around and a new corporate goal is to break into international markets within the next 12 months, the HR department will know that it will have to source additional candidates to support these goals, or work with other business leadership to re-allocate staff to find internal candidates who can support these goals.
+If the yearly company review rolls around and a new corporate goal is to break into international markets within the next 12 months, the HR department will know that it will have to source additional candidates to support these goals, or work with other business leaders to re-allocate staff to find internal candidates who can support these goals.